 Sprinting can be summed up as running really, really fast in short bursts of output.
 It is one of the most potent forms of physical training possible and a key activity for building fitness skills (particularly speed, power, strength, and cardiovascular capacity), developing lean muscle and losing fat.

 The intensity of sprints is unlimited and you can never outgrow it as an exercise.
 Whilst your body is becoming stronger and faster with all-out sprint training, the workouts never get easier.

 Why Sprint –

-One hour of high intensity cardio = 10 sprints for 15 minutes –
+One hour of high-intensity cardio = 10 sprints for 15 minutes –

 Why sweat extra when you can achieve the same results in a shorter period of time.
 Sprints give you quick bursts of movements thereby helping you lose weight effectively.
 They are just as, if not more effective, than jogging for an hour.
-If you are crunched for time then going for sprints is the best workout decision you can ever take.
+If you are crunched for the time then going for sprints is the best workout decision you can ever take.
 It maximizes your workout in half the time!

 Sprinting makes muscle –

-As sprinting is an anaerobic exercise, it helps in build muscles in the same way that weight training does.
+As sprinting is an anaerobic exercise, it helps to build muscles in the same way that weight training does.
 However, while weight training you focus on one body part at a time.
 Sprinting, on the other hand, uses dozens of muscles at the same time, making it one of the most complete muscle training exercises available.